-Office Hours: By appointment.
+Office Hours: Please schedule by appointment.

 Course Description: This course will provide an in-depth look into the fascinating world of honey bee biology.
-Herein, we will explore topics such as honey bee sociality, taxonomy, biogeography, behavior, anatomy, physiology, reproduction, nutrition and genetics.
+Herein, we will explore topics including honey bee sociality, taxonomy, biogeography, behavior, anatomy, physiology, reproduction, nutrition and genetics.
 Additionally, these topics will be discussed via the paradigm of the honey bee superorganism.